Sweet Treats to Beat the Heat

 Having noticed an under-filled niche for “premium, locally made ice cream,” their dream became a reality through participation in the Kitchen 66 program, which helps kickstart Tulsa food businesses by providing important resources and training.

-This summer, Kitchen 66 is expanding into the Lobeck Taylor Family Foundation’s new Mother Road Market at 11th and Lewis, and Big Dipper Creamery will be among the first occupants.
+In 2018, Kitchen 66 expanded into the Lobeck Taylor Family Foundation’s Mother Road Market at 11th and Lewis, and Big Dipper Creamery was among the first occupants.

 When asked what is most rewarding about owning an ice cream business in Tulsa, Cooper responded, “We know this community appreciates quality and creativity, which is why we feel really supported here.
 Ice cream is a feel-good food that we take seriously, and sharing it with our patrons is incredibly rewarding.”